Graphical user interface¶

-The layout configuration can be changed by mouse actions, such as click or drag-and-drop.
-The drag-and-drop action is guided with a semi-transparent guider.
-Various operations are demonstrated below.
+Mouse actions, such as click or drag-and-drop can change the layout configuration.
+The drag-and-drop action is guided with a semi-transparent box.
+Various operations are described below.
 By mastering this section, you should be able to create, save, and restore custom layouts that fit your use cases.

-A panel can be resized by applying drag-and-drop action to its borders.
+A widget can be resized by applying drag-and-drop action to its borders.
 After a panel is resized, adjacent panels are resized automatically to fit the new layout.
-For the image viewer, the image size on screen and the aspect ratio will be displayed after the panel size is changed.
+The image size on the screen and the aspect ratio will be displayed for the Image Viewer after the widget size is changed.

-A tab can be detached from a panel and relocated by dragging its title to a desired location as a new panel.
+A tab (docked widget) can be detached and relocated by dragging its title to a desired location as a docked widget.
 The target location is visualized with a semi-transparent box, as shown in the example below.